electric-sql/electric/docs/deployment/concepts.md

 Together, Postgres and Electric form the backend of your application, typically running in the cloud.
 The front-end of your application is a local app that you develop using the [`electric-sql` client library](../api/clients/typescript.md).
 This can be a [web app](../integrations/drivers/web/wa-sqlite.md) running in the browser, or a [mobile](../integrations/drivers/mobile/expo.md) or desktop app.

-Whatever your target environment, your app code typically needs to be built, bundled and deployed to a server.
+Whatever your target environment, your app code typically needs to be built, bundled and deployed.
 This usually involves generating the [type safe client](../usage/installation/client.md) as part of your build process, which requires connecting to the Electric sync service, as [discussed below](#3-generator---electric).

 ### Generator

-The generator is a CLI command built into the `electric-sql` Typescript library.
-It provides an `npx electric-sql generate` command that you call in development and during your build process to generate a [type safe client library](../usage/installation/client.md).
+The generator is built into the [`electric-sql` Typescript library](../usage/installation/client.md) and is invoked as the [`npx electric-sql generate` command](../api/cli.md#generate) that you call in development and during your build process to generate a [type safe client library](../usage/installation/client.md).

 The generator needs to be able to connect to the Electric sync service and outputs a Typescript module that's imported and bundled into your app.